 Dorsey is survived by his wife Mary Louise of the home, son Christopher Bolin of Boonville, daughter Barbara Sue Fisher of Bemidji, Minnesota, three grandchildren Blake Allan Fisher and wife Brenda of Andover, Minnesota, Billie Anne Sikkila and husband Jon of Mountain Iron, Minnesota, Bradley Aaron Fisher and wife Eva of Bemidji, Minnesota, nine great grandchildren Sierra Fisher, Peyton Fisher, Caiden Fisher, Makalli Fisher, Ty Sikkila, Zach Sikkila, Kylie Sikkila, Haden Fisher, Jevin Fisher.

 He was preceded in death by his parents Charles and Susan Bolin, sister Anna Marie Bolin, brothers Howard E. Bolin, Norman Lee Bolin, Kenneth B. Bolin, sister Darlene Bolin Williams.
 His sister Shirley Bolin Favazza passed away on August 17, 2019 in Kansas City, Missouri.

 Memorial contributions are suggested to the First Baptist Church.

-To send flowers to Dorsey's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Dorsey Woodrow Bolin, please visit our floral store.